 Microsoft hasn't discussed what kind of controllers it's working on for Project Scarlett.
 But we do know that all existing Xbox One controllers and accessories will work on the new console.

-Microsoft's next big controller release is the $179 Elite Wireless Controller Series 2, which improves on the company's popular Elite Wireless Controller with better thumbsticks, grips, trigger locks and a rechargeable battery.
+Microsoft's latest controller release is the $179 Elite Wireless Controller Series 2, which improves on the company's popular Elite Wireless Controller with better thumbsticks, grips, trigger locks and a rechargeable battery.
 Whatever controller does come bundled with Scarlett, we don't expect it to deviate much from the traditional Xbox design.